AdobeXD/plugin-samples/Guides/how-to-generate-an-export-rendition-guide/how-to-generate-an-export-rendition/README.md

-# Take user input from modal dialog

-This sample takes user input from the modal dailog and insert the text into an XD artboard.
+# Export artboard as PNG rendition

+This sample generates an export rendition of an object in XD as PNG.

 ## Usage

+1. Select an item (artboard)
-1. Run "Plugins > Single Line Text UI"
+1. Run "Plugins > Export Rendition"
-1. Input your name
-1. The text appears in the XD artboard
+1. Select the filename and location
+1. A UI Modal shows where the file has been saved